TinosNitso/AutoCove-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.3.png)

+I just noticed an incorrect comment in v1.0.3, which should be removed, "A PUSHDATA OpCode is -ve."
+I was thinking of 0xfd used to push a large sigscript.
+0x4c,0x4d,0x4e are +ve, but still can't be used to steal money using malleability.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.2_macOS.png)

 *INVERT*, *2MUL*, *2DIV*, *MUL*, *LSHIFT* & *RSHIFT* are **disabled**, but otherwise all OpCodes should work on Bitcoin Cash.